 - Signs of transplant shock in cannabis: Include drooping plant leaves or spotted leaves

 - Never grab the stock when removing the plant always grab the top part of the soil.

-- Transplant early rather than later a good rule of thumb to guard against the plant being root bound.
+- Transplant early rather than later is a good rule of thumb to guard against the plant being root-bound.